Grapycal/Grapycal/backend/docs/source/getting_started/extensions.rst

 ================

 Each extension defines a set of nodes that can be used in a Grapycal workspace.
 The extension `builtin_nodes` is automatically included in every workspace, providing a set of basic nodes.
-You can create your own extensions to define custom nodes and import them in your workspace.
+You can create your own extensions to define custom nodes.

 Create an Extension
 -------------------